andrew/ultimate-awesome/README.md

 - [awesome-shadows-of-brimstone](https://github.com/akavel/awesome-shadows-of-brimstone) - A curated list of links to useful & interesting content for the Shadows of Brimstone board game series.
 - [awesome-ai-tools](https://github.com/alecm20/awesome-ai-tools) - A curated collection of AI tools. 一个精心整理的 AI 工具集合。.
 - [awesome-ark-protocol](https://github.com/aljazceru/awesome-ark-protocol) - A curated list of Ark protocol resources, libraries, tools and applications.
-- [awesome-remote-jobs](https://github.com/alros/awesome-remote-jobs) - Opinionated list of job boards focused on software engineering and remote jobs.
+- [awesome-remote-jobs](https://github.com/alros/awesome-remote-jobs) - List of job boards focused on software engineering and remote jobs.
 - [awesome-amii-hpc](https://github.com/Amii-Open-Source/awesome-amii-hpc) - A curated list of high-performance computing resources tailored to Amii.
 - [awesome-in-browser-security-tools](https://github.com/anantshri/awesome-in-browser-security-tools) - Security tools that run entirely in the browser, with no installation or backend required.
 - [awesome-multimodal-dataset-distillation](https://github.com/andyj1/awesome-multimodal-dataset-distillation) - A curated list of awesome papers on *multimodal* dataset distillation and related applications.